abd0hrz/hotel-booking-app/README.md

 6. **Booking Management**: Implement the feature to view and manage bookings, essential for any booking application.
 7. **Recent Hotels on Home Page**: Display recently added hotels on the home page, keeping the content dynamic and engaging.

+This guide will walk you through the process of setting up the MERN Booking App on your local machine.

 ## Prerequisites

 Before you begin, ensure you have Node.js installed on your system.